-Questions You Should Ask When Seeing an Eye Care Specialist
+Questions To Ask Your Eye Care Specialist

 First, Make Sure You Have Prepared for Your Eye Exam

 The VisionAware Peer Advisors have compiled a list of practical suggestions, based on their own experiences, to help you prepare for your visit to your eye care specialist.